 Megan Smith's personal stats

-• Source of wealth: Smith is self-made.
-She grew up in Buffalo, N.Y., attending a public magnet high school.
+- Source of wealth: Smith is self-made.
+She grew up in Buffalo, New York, and attended a public magnet high school.
 She completed her college education at MIT before starting her career in technology.

 Megan Smith's approach

-Smith's professional life seems to have been guided by her desire to make the world a better place, coupled with a deep respect for human potential.
+Smith's professional life has been guided by her desire to make the world a better place, coupled with a deep respect for human potential.
 Four key supporting concepts she has mentioned in interviews are explained below.

 1. Technology can solve the world's biggest issues

-Smith founded Shift7 and UN Solutions Summit in part on the premise that innovation methodologies from the tech community can be deployed in other sectors for swifter impact.
+Smith founded Shift7 and UN Solutions Summit, in part, on the premise that innovation methodologies from the tech community could be deployed in other sectors for swifter impact.

-The UN Solutions Summit targets the UN's Sustainable Development Goals (SDGs), which include ending poverty and hunger, quality education, gender equality, and clean water and sanitation.
+The UN Solutions Summit targets the U.N.'s Sustainable Development Goals (SDGs), which include ending poverty and hunger, providing quality education, promoting gender equality, and ensuring clean water and sanitation.
 Shift7 tackles issues like economic opportunity and equity and inclusion.

 2. Practice makes permanent